MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/06-entities.md

 ### Task 2.1 - Use entities

-1. Select your copilot in the Copilot pane on the left-hand side of the screen to return to the **Overview** tab.
+1. Select the **X** icon in the top-right to close out of Settings and return to your Copilot.

 1. Select the **Topics** tab.